umb-deephealth/deephealth-annotate/CONTRIBUTING.md

 In the `/src/app` directory, we can see that our app has a few core pieces:

-- `AppComponent`, the root component that embeds the DICOM viewer and handles global hotkeys as well as handing off of input images to the viewer for loading.
+- `AppComponent`, the root component that embeds the DICOM viewer and handles global hotkeys as well as handing off input images to the viewer for loading.

 - `/dragdrop`, which is a custom directive used to handle mouse drag-and-drop events for file input.